dirkolbrich/bricktimize/docs/math.md

 I have a wishlist of Lego pieces which I want to buy from bricklink at the possible least overal price.
 Most sellers on Bricklink do not have all the pieces on my wishlist or they diverge on their price.

-This problem can be decrisbed in generic terms:
+This problem can be described in generic terms:

 I have a list of Lego pieces (items) **`I`** in different required quantities *`r`* each, which I want to buy.
 Each item *`i`* has a unique ID, which describes the item by type and color.
 This means that two items of the same type but with different color are separate items.